 Where to Eat

 Porto has some great restaurants and reasonable prices.
-It has that as yet not completely exploited feel and you do get good sized portions for your money.
+It has that as yet not completely exploited feel and you do get good-sized portions for your money.
 Some of the now more popular places will require a reservation so email or call ahead.
 There is always the option to go on a food tour.
 I tried the Vintage Food Tour with Taste Porto and their guides will give you excellent recommendations for new, classic and affordable dining experiences after your tour.
 Check out my review here for more info on the tour and its stops.
-From local bodegas and tavernas to home cooked dining and more.
-Tacsa is a must visit for an authentic, back in time feel.
-The honest, simple food and cheap prices make this a good snack spot.
-I wanted to try Tapabento after reading about it in

 Obviously, there are the custard tarts that need to be sampled.
 I love custard so it was a no-brainer for me.
 The coffee shop down the road from my hotel had pastries for 80c and when I went to the Fabrica da Nata bakery off Rua de Santa Caterina I stocked up again.
 These egg custard tarts in delicious flaky pastry are so moreish I had to be weaned off them by the end of my trip.

-From local bodegas and tavernas to home cooked dining and more.
-Taxca, on Rua da Picaria 26, is a must visit for an authentic, back in time feel.
-The honest, simple food and cheap prices at this reimagined taverna makes this a good snack spot.
+From local bodegas and tavernas to home-cooked dining and more.
+Taxca, on Rua da Picaria 26, is a must-visit for an authentic, back in time feel.
+The honest, simple food and cheap prices at this reimagined taverna make this a good snack spot.
 Plus the effervescent espadal rosé goes down a treat with cured meat sandwiches, just saying.

-Every city visit needs a good view point hike and Porto let’s you skip the hike and take a cable car to the hilltop in Gaia.
-I decided to walk, because I love leg day, or something!
-Cross the river via the narrow pedestrian footpath by the roadside and continue left up the steep and winding roadway to the top.
+Every city visit needs a good viewpoint hike and Porto lets you skip the hike and take a cable car to the hilltop in Gaia.
+I decided to walk because I love leg day or something!
+Cross the river via the narrow pedestrian footpath by the roadside and continue left up to the steep and winding roadway to the top.
 As you lean against the wall or any firm surface to get your breath back, you can admire the views of the city spread out before you and rising up to meet your eye level on the other side of the river.
 If you have chosen to skip the cable car again then you are going to be walking along the top level of the bridge back to Porto and Riberia and avoiding the tram tracks and persuading your vertigo to calm down.
 Or maybe that was just me,

 If you are still a glutton for views then head up the Clerigos tower and really kick your vertigo into high gear with the winding steps and narrow balcony at the top.
 Entry is €5 per adult and the church and tower are open between 9am and 7pm daily.